adrianblakey/slot-car-ecom/README.md

 ## The F421 Startup Delay

 If there is one downside to our design it might be the choice of mcu.
-We relize that it has a small start up delay which we think might be caused by memory copying.
+We realize that it has a small start up delay which we think might be caused by memory copying.
 This article explains something about this issue for other chips https://hackaday.com/2020/10/22/stm32-clones-the-good-the-bad-and-the-ugly/ Search for "boot-up delay" to get to the piece.
 Artery chips are not the same, although it might be something similar.

 The AT32F421 startup delay is measured at ~4.2ms.